The following problems are known and have a very high priority to get fixed:

 If you set a column to an incorrect value, MySQL will, instead of

-doing a rollback, store the best possible value
+doing a rollback, store the best possible value in the column:

-into a column that doesn't take
+NULL into a column that doesn't take

-values, MySQL will store 0 or ''
+NULL values, MySQL will store 0 or '' (empty

 string) in it instead.
 (This behavior can, however, be changed with the